What is stress?

 An interview with our resilience expert Renate Freisler

-Power struggle of bison, what is stress?
+Power struggle of bison, What is stress?

 What is stress?
-Melisa Y. and Sophia B.: “Thank you for taking the time to answer our questions as part of our school project.
-Let’s get straight to the point: What is stress for you?”
+Melisa Y. and Sophia B.: „Thank you very much for taking the time to answer our questions as part of our school project.
+Let's get straight to the point: What is stress for you?“

 Melisa Y. and Sophia B.: „What types of stress are there for you?“